-Review Fee Some types of structure or infrastructure, such as tall walls, may require special reviews and/or inspections.
+Review Fee Some types of structure or infrastructure, such as walls or shoring may require structural review and/or inspections.
 The review fee amount varies based on the specific review and/or inspection requirements.

-Appeal Fee Encroachments that do not meet the policy, or are not listed in the policy, require approval by the Encroachment Appeal Committee.
+Appeal Fee Encroachments that do not meet the policy, or are not listed in the policy, require approval by the Encroachment Advisory Review Committee.
 A non-refundable fee of $200 is required to file the appeal.

 “Major Encroachments” require approval by the City Council and will incur significantly greater cost than those listed on this page.